zypher-game/docs/content/blog/cocos-tg/index.md

 ## 4. Protect Trump Cocos Code Explanation
-4.1.
+### 4.1 New project
 Create a new scene, create a node in the scene, and attach the script GameLanch.ts.
 (I also placed the background image for the main interface here for preloading, but it can be omitted.)

 ![P1](P1.png)

-4.2.
+### 4.2 Game Lanch
 GameLanch.ts.
 ```javascript
 // Manage global data
 PlayerModel.inst.init();